-- 27. Revenue implications of the Capital Programme (debt charges and other costs) are fully taken into account in the Council's annual revenue budget and medium term financial strategy.
-In particular, pressures and priorities that can be met by (unsupported) capital investment are considered alongside other revenue pressures in the light of overall revenue resource availability. - 28.
+- 30. In addition to prioritising new capital schemes the Council also challenges retention of its existing property.
+This enables the Council to explore opportunities for more efficient and effective use of assets in light of changing service needs arising from Best Value reviews, property performance and the annual review of each Directorate's Asset Plan.
+Should there be no operational, commercial or social need for property retention, surplus assets are released through disposal. - 31.
+Revenue implications of the Capital Programme (debt charges and other costs) are fully taken into account in the Council's annual revenue budget and medium term financial strategy.
+In particular, pressures and priorities that can be met by (unsupported) capital investment are considered alongside other revenue pressures in the light of overall revenue resource availability. - 32.
 Ongoing review of the Council's activities in pursuance of Best Value and in line with the "Gershon" agenda will also identify "Invest to Save" type initiatives which can generate long term net efficiencies from upfront capital investment e.g. energy efficiency projects.
-The flexibility provided by the Prudential Borrowing regime will be used to implement such projects. - 29.
+The flexibility provided by the Prudential Borrowing regime will be used to implement such projects. - 33.
 In addition to its Standing Orders and Financial Regulations, the Council has an established procurement process in place that is clearly set out within its Procurement Strategy.
 By improving the effectiveness of its procurement activities the Council is able to focus valuable resources where they have maximum impact.
-The Procurement Toolkit and Forward Procurement Plan continue to be developed to support the procurement function and all key targets against the National Procurement Strategy have been met providing a solid base to manage major contracts. - 30.
-Detailed guidelines for the management of capital projects are set out in the Council's Project Management Toolkit.. - 31.
-Reviews of areas of activity with particular relevance to capital investment and asset management form part of the Council's Best Value Review programme. - 32.
+The Procurement Toolkit and Forward Procurement Plan continue to be developed to support the procurement function and all key targets against the National Procurement Strategy have been met providing a solid base to manage major contracts. - 34.
+Detailed guidelines for the management of capital projects are set out in the Council's Project Management Toolkit. - 35.
+Reviews of areas of activity with particular relevance to capital investment and asset management form part of the Council's Best Value Review programme. - 36.
 The Strategy not only covers all aspects of Capital expenditure within the Council, but also those areas where the Council works in partnership using its own resources as "matchfunding" to maximise the overall resources available for its own and its partners' priorities.
 It will also clearly inform the bidding for and management of additional capital resources (e.g. for Central Government, Europe and the National Lottery), together with sources of funding not under the strict definition of Capital such as leasing, the Private Finance Initiative (PFI), and other partnerships.
 A Corporate External Funding Group, which includes a representative of the Dudley Community Partnership, has been established to progress the Council's approach to bidding for external funding.